-Motonaga: Part 1, which was screened from November, is a part of this riddle.
+Motonaga: Part 1, which was screened from November, is a part of this mystery.
 Part 1 can be considered as setting the balance for the story up until Part 6.

 –In depicting the characters who have now grown up, please tell us if there are any particular parts connected to the original Digimon Adventure that are important to you.

-Motonaga: We paid a great deal of attention to not create a feeling of discomfort with the children.
+Motonaga: We paid a great deal of attention to not make the kids feel off.

-Kakihara: For each individual child, while comparing and bouncing off ideas for them from elementary school and from now, I got the feeling that we were all discussing this together.
+Kakihara: For each individual kid, as we compared and bounced off ideas for what they’d be like from elementary school and to now, I got the feeling that we were all discussing this together.
 We didn’t want to betray the fans’ strong feelings, so we were looking for a way to make them smile by connecting the children’s lives in elementary to middle to high school.
 We wondered “what kind of story would be appropriate to tell in order to fill in the blanks up to here, and how should we depict the characters?”
-Because there’s the aspect of always trying to keep them happy, sometimes it feels like we’re doing math or something (haha).
+Because there’s the aspect of always trying to keep them happy, sometimes it feels like we’re doing math or something (laughs).

 –In discussing the scenario, what kind of things do you talk about within the directing and screenwriting team?